USEPA/emf/EMF/deploy/doc/guides/cost/ch2_installing_cost.md

 ![Tomcat Complete](images/Tomcat_Complete.png){#fig:tomcat_complete}

-When you reach the end, click `Finish`.
+When you reach the end, uncheck the box `Show Readme` and click `Finish`.
 The Tomcat application server is now installed and ready for the CoST system application.
 This CoST application will be installed in the next step.

 <a id=Cost2></a>